RoyalNoob/displacementy/README.md

 ### Why not just work on `Displacement X`?
 Why the fork and name change?

 1. I don't want to go through the whole pull request process.
 I just want to make some changes for my own need.
-2. All the changes are coded by AI.
-I don't want to "taint" the original code base, considering peoples opinion on AI nowadays.
+2. All the changes are coded by AI and I don't want to "taint" the original code base.

 ### Any future plans for `Displacement Y`?